Western Wall: Robinson's Arch area

+Archaeology

 At the southern end of the Western Wall, Robinson's Arch along with a row of vaults once supported stairs ascending from the street to the Temple Mount.

-The so-called Isaiah Stone, located under Robinson's Arch, has a carved inscription in Hebrew with a partial and slightly faulty quote from (or paraphrase of) : "And you will see and your heart will rejoice and their bones like an herb [will flourish]" (the correct line from Isaiah would read "...your bones".)
+The so-called Isaiah Stone, located under Robinson's Arch, has a carved inscription in Hebrew with a partial and slightly faulty quote from (or paraphrase of) : "And you will see and your heart will rejoice and their bones like an herb [will flourish]" (the correct line from Isaiah would read "... your bones".)
 This gave room to various interpretations, some speculating about it being written during a period of hope for Jews.
 Alternatively, it might be connected to nearby graves.
-The inscription has tentatively been dated to the 4th-8th century, some extending the possible timespan all the way to the 11th century.
+The inscription has tentatively been dated to the 4th–8th century, some extending the possible timespan all the way to the 11th century.

-Non-Orthodox worship
+Non-Orthodox worship area

 Because it does not come under the direct control of the Rabbi of the Wall or the Ministry of Religious Affairs, the site has been opened to religious groups that hold worship services that would not be approved by the Rabbi of the Western Wall or the Ministry of Religious Affairs in the major men's and women's prayer areas against the Wall.
 The worship site was inaugurated in 2004 and has since hosted services by Reform and Conservative groups, as well as services by the Women of the Wall.
 A platform has been added in 2013 in order to expand the prayer area.

-Rabbis of the wall

-After the 1967 Arab–Israeli war, Rabbi Yehuda Meir Getz was named the overseer of proceedings at the wall.
-After Rabbi Getz's death in 1995, Rabbi Shmuel Rabinowitz was given the position.